Marshmello88/book_website/README.md

 7. I loop through each cart item, and fetch the prodct using `.find_one` with the product id.

-# Stuff to add in the future
+# Things to add in the future

-- add a search function
+- Add a search function.
+If more products keep being added and a webshop becomes too large, a search bar will allow users to find what they’re looking for quickly.

-- add a filter function (based on names/preferences/difficulty etc)
+- Add a filter function (based on names/preferences/difficulty/toxicity etc).
+Product filtering will help visitors narrow in on the specific product they're looking for and find products they might be interested in based on certain features.

-- add a quiz
+- Add a quiz.
+This could be a fun feature to add and a good way for people to find out which plant to buy based on their needs/experience/light/humidity conditions at home etc.

-- add a page for every plant with accurate description
+- Add a page for every plant with accurate description.
+A product detail page is where a visitor will determine whether to purchase the plant or not.
+So it obviously should have detailed, benefit-focused information about the plant.
+Adding some alternative suggestions would also be a nice feature.

-- allow users to process payment
+- Allow users to process payment.

-- allow users to buy without logging in
+- Allow users to buy without logging in/registering.
+Currently the webshop requires the user to log in to be able to add items to the cart, which it's not the most user friendly method.

 # Demo